-The associate provost for outreach and dean of graduate studies has the primary responsibility for overseeing graduate programs.
+The Associate Provost for Outreach and Dean of Graduate Studies has the primary responsibility for overseeing graduate programs.
 The Office of Graduate Programs serves as the coordinating office for the University's graduate programs.
 It is responsible for marketing, recruiting, and admitting graduate students.
 The director is responsible for implementing the Graduate Council's policies and procedures and for coordinating negotiations for cooperative graduate arrangements with other universities.
 The director facilitates the development of new programs; works with graduate program directors to ensure the quality of graduate programs; acts as an advocate for graduate-student concerns; and oversees the placement of graduate assistants.
 He/she serves on the Graduate Council and hears procedural appeals from program directors.

-The Office of Graduate Programs is currently located in Old Science 333.
+The Office of Graduate Programs is located in Lucas Administrative Center 302.
 To contact us please call (859) 572-1555 or visit our website at gradschool.nku.edu.